Blues down Islanders 3-2 in shootout

-“We know we have to be better.
-We want to get two points every night,” said Lee, who scored his first goal of the season after leading the Islanders with 34 goals last season.
-“I thought we played a decent game.
-We were able to battle back and get a point.”

-Tarasenko’s pair of goals came in the second period for the Blues, who were seemingly in control until Ladd scored for the home team at 13:04 of the third period to ruin Allen’s shutout bid.
-Tarasenko said he was happy to contribute multiple times during the game.
+Tarasenko scored twice in the second period for the Blues, who were seemingly in control until Ladd scored for the home team at 13:04 of the third period to ruin Jake Allen’s shutout bid.

-“I try to get open and create space,” said the 25-year-old Russian forward, who has three goals this season.
-“It’s really good that we got a win.”

-Allen denied Jordan Eberle and Anthony Beauvillier in the shootout to preserve the win after he made three saves in overtime.
+Allen, who made 40 saves, denied Jordan Eberle and Anthony Beauvillier in the shootout.

-“He was awesome.
-He really looks like he’s in form,” Blues coach Mike Yeo said of his goaltender.
-“His last two starts have been outstanding.”

-Tarasenko opened the scoring at 9:38 of the middle period after he spun past Eberle, then beat Thomas Greiss with a nifty backhand.
-Paul Stastny assisted.
+Tarasenko opened the scoring at 9:38 of the middle period after he spun past Leddy, then beat Thomas Greiss with a nifty backhand.
+Paul Statsny assisted.

 St. Louis, which began with an opening-night overtime victory in Pittsburgh followed by a 4-2 home win over Dallas, improved to 7-1-2 in its past 10 games against the Islanders.